 The HREFlang attribute should only be used if you truly have something unique/specific to display to that audience, in that language and in that region.

 Fonts and Diacritics

 Fonts can always be a problem when translating a website.
 You have to make sure that your current font supports all the special characters in the language you’re translating the site to.
-Otherwise, they will display using a default font and will usually look horrible!
+Otherwise they can mess up the web design by displaying a default font only for the missing characters and will usually look horrible!
+Something like this: